Transportation in Aachen

 Deutschlandticket

-- Excludes long-distance trains (ICE, IC, EC) and 1st class.
+- It excludes long-distance trains like ICE, IC, EC and first class.

-- Available digitally via ASEAG apps (movA, naveo), online, by post, or in person.
+- It is available digitally via ASEAG apps (movA and naveo), and can be purchased online, by post, or in person.

-- Cancellable monthly; person-specific; excludes bicycle or passenger transport unless separately arranged.
+- Cancellations are possible monthly; it is person-specific and does not include bicycle or passenger transport unless separately arranged.

 NRW Ticket

-- Includes offers like "SchöneFerienTicket NRW" for unlimited travel during school holidays.
+These include offers like the "SchöneFerienTicket NRW" for unlimited travel during school holidays and day tickets for individuals or groups.

 Interesting Fact